Sinn Féin: Trends

-In the 1997 UK general election, Adams regained Belfast West.
-Martin McGuinness also won a seat in Mid Ulster.
-In the Irish general election the same year the party won its first seat since 1957, with Caoimhghín Ó Caoláin gaining a seat in the Cavan–Monaghan constituency.
-In the Irish local elections of 1999 the party increased its number of councillors from 7 to 23.

 The party overtook its nationalist rival, the Social Democratic and Labour Party, as the largest nationalist party in the local elections and UK general election of 2001, winning four Westminster seats to the SDLP's three.
 The party continues to subscribe, however, to an abstentionist policy towards the Westminster British parliament, on account of opposing that parliament's jurisdiction in Northern Ireland, as well as its oath to the King.

 Results in Northern Ireland from UK general elections.
 Sinn Féin increased its number of seats from two in 1997 to five in 2005, four of them in the west.
 It retained its five seats in 2010, was reduced to four in 2015 before increasing to seven in 2017.

 Sinn Féin increased its share of the nationalist vote in the 2003, 2007, and 2011 Assembly elections, with Martin McGuinness, former Minister for Education, taking the post of Deputy First Minister in the Northern Ireland power-sharing Executive Committee.
 The party has three ministers in the Executive.

 In the 2010 general election, the party retained its five seats, and for the first time topped the poll at a Westminster election in Northern Ireland, winning 25.5% of the vote.
 All Sinn Féin MPs increased their share of the vote and with the exception of Fermanagh and South Tyrone, increased their majorities.
 In Fermanagh and South Tyrone, Unionist parties agreed a joint candidate, this resulted in the closest contest of the election, with Sinn Féin MP Michelle Gildernew holding her seat by 4 votes after 3 recounts and an election petition challenging the result.

 Sinn Féin lost some ground in the 2016 Assembly election, dropping one seat to finish with 28, ten behind the DUP.
 In the snap election eight months later caused by the resignation of McGuinness as Deputy First Minister, however, the party surged, winning 27.9% of the popular vote to 28.1% for the DUP, and 27 seats to the DUP's 28 in an Assembly reduced by 18 seats.
 The withdrawal of the DUP party whip from Jim Wells in May 2018 meant that Sinn Féin became the joint-largest party in the Assembly alongside the DUP, with 27 seats each.